UK Stamp Duty Calculator 2026

 When did stamp duty thresholds change?

 The most recent significant change was in April 2025, when the temporary raised thresholds from the September 2022 mini-budget reverted.
-The nil-rate band dropped from £250,000 back to £250,000 for standard buyers and from £425,000 for FTBs (which was retained).
+The standard nil-rate band dropped from £250,000 back to £125,000, and the FTB nil-rate band dropped from £425,000 to £300,000 (with the FTB maximum purchase price falling from £625,000 to £500,000).
 The additional property surcharge was increased from 3% to 5% in October 2024.
 Read our full breakdown of stamp duty changes.

 Do I pay stamp duty on a new-build property?

 Yes, stamp duty applies to new-build properties in the same way as existing homes.
 The purchase price used for SDLT calculation is the price you pay to the developer.
-First-time buyer relief applies to new-builds up to £625,000 as with any other property.
+First-time buyer relief applies to new-builds up to £500,000 as with any other property.

 How is stamp duty paid and who handles it?